lquvatexas/lquvatexas.github.io/research.md

 In precision medicine, by examining different subgroups with the maximized treatment effect, we can see a more comprehensive view of the entire population and deliver personalized treatment to cure the rare disease.

 ### Consulting
-- Characterize the risk of death after diagnosis from the index cancer vs any other cause, as a function of the disease site and follow up time(Big data around 3.5 million patients).
-PI: Dr. Zaorsky Nicholas
+- Characterize the risk of death after diagnosis from the index cancer vs any other cause, as a function of the disease site and follow up time (Big data around 3.5 million patients)  PI: Dr. Zaorsky Nicholas

 Existing methods: XGBoost, Deep Neural Network, Random Forest, Logistic Regression, Navie Bayes, etc.

 - Survival Analysis in Cancer Patient Clinical Trial Study.
 PI: Kathleen Sturgeon